CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 ```

 Finally we need to again change the HTML our components return.
-Go over the following code and make sure your look tha same (unless you have used any other classes in your implementation)
+Go over the following code and make sure yours look the same (unless you have used any other classes in your implementation)

 `index.jsx`